oramasearch/orama-ui/packages/ui/docs/components/Suggestions.md

 # `Suggestions` Component

 The `Suggestions` component provides a set of composable UI primitives for rendering suggestion lists, typically used in chat or search interfaces.
-It consists of three main subcomponents: `Wrapper`, `List`, and `Item`.
+It consists of two main subcomponents: `Wrapper` and `Item`.

 ---